Docs Menu

 Note

 This page describes text query capabilities for self-managed (non-Atlas) deployments.
-For data hosted on MongoDB Atlas, MongoDB offers an improved full-text query solution, Atlas Search and a vector search solution, Atlas Vector Search.
+For data hosted on MongoDB, MongoDB also offers an improved full-text query solution, MongoDB Search and a vector search solution, Vector Search.

-Text indexes support text search queries on fields containing string content.
-Text indexes improve performance when searching for specific words or phrases within string content.
+Text indexes support text search queries on fields that contain string content.
+They also support aggregation expressions for encrypted string fields in Queryable Encryption enabled collections.
+Text indexes improve performance when you search for specific words or strings within string content.

 To create a text index, use the following prototype: